 Mean score of companies in the Electricity Transmission industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, the British Columbia Hydro and Power Authority (BCH) reported total carbon emissions of approximately 205,433,000 kg CO2e.
-This figure includes 205,433,000 kg CO2e from Scope 1 emissions, which encompass direct emissions from mobile and stationary combustion sources, with 20,833,000 kg CO2e from mobile combustion and 117,098,000 kg CO2e from stationary combustion.
-Additionally, Scope 2 emissions were reported at about 1,357,000 kg CO2e, while Scope 3 emissions, specifically from purchased goods and services, totalled approximately 58,000 kg CO2e.
+This figure includes 205,433,000 kg CO2e from Scope 1 emissions, which encompass direct emissions from mobile and stationary combustion sources, and 1,357,000 kg CO2e from Scope 2 emissions, related to purchased electricity.
+Additionally, Scope 3 emissions from purchased goods and services amounted to 58,000 kg CO2e.
 Comparatively, in 2023, BCH's total emissions were about 292,313,000 kg CO2e, with Scope 1 emissions at 292,313,000 kg CO2e, Scope 2 at 1,426,000 kg CO2e, and Scope 3 at 55,000 kg CO2e.
-This indicates a significant reduction in emissions from 2023 to 2024.
-BCH has not publicly committed to specific reduction targets or initiatives, as there are no documented reduction targets or SBTi (Science Based Targets initiative) commitments available.
+This indicates a significant reduction in total emissions from 2023 to 2024.
+BCH has not publicly committed to specific reduction targets or initiatives, as there are no documented SBTi (Science Based Targets initiative) reduction targets or climate pledges.
 The organisation's emissions data is not cascaded from any parent company, indicating that all reported figures are directly from BCH.
-Overall, BCH's emissions profile reflects its operational impact, with a focus on addressing its carbon footprint through potential future commitments and initiatives.
+Overall, BCH's emissions profile reflects its ongoing efforts to manage and reduce its carbon footprint, although specific reduction strategies or commitments have not been detailed in the available data.

 Access structured emissions data, company-specific emission factors, and source documents